maxdignan/Mirage.js/README.md

 //do your express and mongodb/mongoose setup to get app and mongo model variables

-mirage.setup(app, mongo_Model, 'query'); Respectively these are (the express app variable, your mongo model variable, and your query you wish to perform).
+mirage(app, mongo_Model, '/api_route', reqAccessor, [middleware]); Respectively these are (the express app variable, your mongo model variable, and your api route you wish to perform, then the accessor function (will explain), and an array of middleware).

-Then,

-app.use('/api_route', mirage.run);
+The accessor function is a function that when provided the express request object, will return an object that matches the schema of the mongo model.
+The values of the properties of this object can be determined from the request object.

+function reqAccessor(expressRequest){
+    return {
+        text: expressRequest.headers.text,
+        otherProperty: expressRequest.headers.otherProperty,
+        updatedAt: new Date()
+    }
+}

 That's it!
 You now have a RESTful API with GET(retrieve), POST(add new), PUT(adjust), and DELETE(remove).
 Now you only have to worry about the front end, lol =D !